-- M.A.C.E. students with regular standing may receive need-based aid for up to 20 credits - M.A.C.E. students with advanced standing may receive need-based aid for up to 10 credits

-- M.Div./M.A.C.E. students may receive need-based aid for up to 40 credits (up to 44 credits if a Student-in-Ministry year or Union Presbyterian Seminary Exchange Program is taken) - M.Div. students with regular standing may receive need-based aid for up to 32 credits (up to 36 credits if a Student-in-Ministry year or Union Presbyterian Seminary Exchange Program is taken) - M.Div. students with advanced standing may receive need-based aid for up to 20 credits (up to 24 credits if a Student-in-Ministry year or Union Presbyterian Seminary Exchange Program is taken)
+- M.A.C.E. students with regular standing may receive need-based aid for up to 60 credit hours - M.A.C.E. students with prior credit may receive need-based aid for up to 30 credit hours - M.Div./M.A.C.E. students may receive need-based aid for up to 120 credit hours (up to 132 credit hours if a Student-in-Ministry year or Union Presbyterian Seminary Exchange Program is taken) - M.Div. students with regular standing may receive need-based aid for up to 90 credit hours (up to 102 credit hours if a Student-in-Ministry year or Union Presbyterian Seminary Exchange Program is taken) - M.Div. students with prior credit may receive need-based aid for up to 60 credit hours (up to 72 credit hours if a Student-in-Ministry year or Union Presbyterian Seminary Exchange Program is taken)